 Building over an existing drain or sewer can damage pipes, so that they leak or block, potentially leading to odour nuisance, health problems and environmental damage.
-It also makes it more difficult, time consuming and expensive to clear blockages and repair or replace faulty drains.
+It also makes it more difficult, time consuming and expensive to clear blockages and to repair or replace faulty drains.
 So if there is an existing drain below, or close to, your proposed extension, it may need to be moved or protected, which is likely to increase the cost of your project.

 The route of the drain should avoid obstructions (eg. ponds or outbuildings) and keep away from foundations, so may need to be longer and have additional access chambers, rather than running in a straight line.
 Approved Document H gives guidance on additional measures needed where drains have to run close to foundations.